-For Older Girls - Environment Words
+For Older Youth - Environment Words

-The list of terms on the next page are some examples of words that be used to fill the blank Environment BINGO Game.
-Go over the meanings of the words with the girls first, then give them the list and a blank BINGO card so they can fill in their own cards.
+The list of terms on the next page contains some examples of words that can be used to fill the blank Environment BINGO Game.
+Go over the meanings of the words with the youth first, then give them the list and a blank BINGO card so they can fill in their own cards.
 They will not be able to use all the words!

-For Younger Girls - Environment Pictures
+For Younger Youth - Environment Pictures

 Make several copies of the environment pictures.
-Cut the pictures apart and have the girls use a glue stick to attach them onto the blank BINGO card.
+Cut the pictures apart and have the youth use a glue stick to attach them to the blank BINGO card.
 They will not be able to use all of the pictures!